nishasija/MyoSign/README.md

 # MyoSign
-Sign language to text translator
+Application that uses Myo Gesture Control Armband to translate sign language into text